 Peripheral neuropathy is a condition that causes weakness, numbness and pain, typically occurring in your hands and feet.
 People with peripheral neuropathy generally describe a tingling feeling, or stabbing or burning pain.
+Let’s take a closer look and find out; what is peripheral neuropathy?

 Peripheral neuropathy is caused when damage occurs to your peripheral nerves.
 While there are several causes, it is most commonly brought on by diabetes mellitus.
 It can also be caused from a traumatic injury, infection, metabolic problem, genetics or exposure to toxins.